RTEMS/rtems-docs/c_user/configuring_a_system.rst

 This macro is only used in support of ``CONFIGURE_MESSAGE_BUFFER_MEMORY``.

 ..
 COMMENT: === CONFIGURE_MESSAGE_BUFFER_MEMORY ===

+.. _Reserve Memory for All Classic Message API Message Queues:

 Reserve Memory for All Classic Message API Message Queues
 ---------------------------------------------------------